torriem/QtAgOpenGPS/README.md

 for testing purposes, it runs with an open job so you can drive around and turn on sections.

+The only buttons connected are the tilt, zoom, individual section buttons, manual off/on, and automatic section off on.
+No other UI elements, including the menu do anything.
+But the program is able to function and demonstrate section coverage mapping and control, using a UDP NMEA source.

 Configuration is currently done entirely through a config file that QtAOG creats automatically on first run.
 In Linux this is
 $HOME/.config/AgOpenGPS/QtAgOpenGPS.conf.